baigd/baigd.github.io/index.md

   feature: trees.jpg
 ---

 I am a Lecturer at <a href="https://www.griffith.edu.au/griffith-sciences/school-information-communication-technology" target="_blank">School of Information and Communication Technology</a>, <a href="https://www.griffith.edu.au" target="_blank">Griffith University</a>, Australia.
+I am also a member of Griffith's <a href="https://www.griffith.edu.au/institute-integrated-intelligent-systems" target="_blank">Institute for Integrated and Intelligent Systems (IIIS)</a>.
 My research interests include Computer Security, Software Engineering and Formal Methods.